 Musicals are weird.
 Eponine, bleeding out from a gunshot wound in the rain on a cobblestone Parisian street, sings a tender, comforting song to her beloved Marius.

 This is the most heartwrenching, tender scene in the whole two-plus hours of Les Miserables.
-Do you ever notice what the bass player is doing?
+Have you ever noticed what the bass player is doing?

 My first experience of playing in a pit orchestra, and first experience of playing under a conductor, was a ‘pro-am’ production of Les Miserables at the Quarry Amphitheatre in 1994.
 The director told us that ours would be one of the first productions of Les Mis by an amateur company anywhere in the world.
 Previously the show had only been licensed to professional companies.

-From memory, I don’t think there’s any electric bass part in Little Fall of Rain, so I was able to enjoy the performance every night and not even have to count bars.
+From memory, I don’t think there’s any electric bass part in A Little Fall of Rain, so what this bass player was likely doing was just enjoying being able to watch part of the show and not having to count bars.

 Musicals are challenging music.
 In some places Les Mis changes time signature, key, tempo, and dynamic nearly every bar.
 One-two.
 One-two-three.
 Key change - two sharps.
 One-two-three-four.
 Two-two-three-four.
 Key change - five flats.
 And so on.

 Jesus Christ Superstar is billed as a ‘rock musical’, but it has those sections in 7/8 which get progressively louder and faster.
-I Don’t Know How To Love Him is in 5/4.
+I remember struggling to count I Don’t Know How To Love Him in 5/4.
 It’s not easy music.

 Pit musicians are expected to consistently play really challenging music to a very high standard.
 If they get it right you’ll enjoy the story, weep a little as Eponine breathes her last, and never notice them.